 Lincoln College, Oxford

-Enjoy a real Oxford experience in this friendly medieval College in the heart of the city.
+Enjoy a real Oxford experience in the heart of the city.

 - 17th century buildings

 - No car parking

 - Luggage storage

 - Linen included

 - Pub (walking distance)